The Rotary Club of Belfast having held its first meeting on 24 July 1911 proudly celebrated its Centenary during the 2011/12 Rotary year.

-To commemorate the Centenary the Club published the book The Rotary Club of Belfast...the second fifty years compiled and edited by Past President Gordon Millington.
+The Club also published the book The Rotary Club of Belfast...the second fifty years compiled and edited by Past President Gordon Millington.
 Printed locally the book was published at the end of March 2011.

-The Club uniquely celebrated its 100th year Birthday in the style of the times in 1911 in the Grand Ballroom, Europa Hotel.
-The many members and guests present were treated to a lively and hugely enjoyable re-enactment of the first meeting held in the Royal Avenue Hotel at 1.15pm 24 July 1911.
-We were also delighted to have present Presidents from the Clubs extended by the Rotary Club of Belfast, members who had been at the Club’s Golden Jubilee celebrations and 4 third-generation members.
+The Club uniquely celebrated its 100th year Birthday, in the style of the times in 1911, in the Grand Ballroom, Europa Hotel.
+The many members and guests present (who included Presidents from the Clubs extended by the Rotary Club of Belfast, members who had been at the Club's Golden Jubilee celebrations and 4 third generation members) were treated to a lively and hugely enjoyable re-enactment of the first meeting held in the Royal Avenue Hotel at 1.15pm 24 July 1911.
 The re-enactment was written by a Past President having researched Club and local library records.
 In this research he found reference to an account of the meeting in Nomads Weekly and Belfast Critic July 29, 1911 written by one of the participants, Alf Moore, a newspaper proprietor in Berry Street.
 This and the Club Minutes formed the structure for the enactment.

 Following the re-enactment the Black Box sealed by the Golden Jubilee President Stanley Boyd in 1961 and handed to their youngest member Alan White was opened.
 Aided by PP Arthur Boyd, (Stanley's son and one of the 3rd generation members) President Adrian, using a hammer and chisel, prised open the box revealing contents in several sealed envelopes.
 These were passed to several tables and opened simultaneously.
 It was found that the contents encapsulated those times as they contained mementos of the Jubilee Year including newspapers, maps, menus, bulletins and other Club memorabilia.

-As the centrepiece in our year of celebrations we were delighted to have special guests pictured here with President Adrian (far right) Her Majesty’s Lord-Lieutenant for the County Borough of Belfast Dame Mary Peters, Rotary International Great Britain and Ireland President Burman (2nd right) and Rotary1160 District Governor Barney Callaghan (far left).
+As the centrepiece in our year of celebrations we were delighted to have special guests pictured here Her Majesty's Lord Lieutenant for the County Borough of Belfast Dame Mary Peters, Rotary International Great Britain and Ireland President Burman and Rotary1160 District Governor Barney Callaghan.
 We were also delighted to have present Dublin Club President Mark Doyle and Manchester Club PP Roy Chapman (2 other 1911 Clubs), the Presidents from Cork, Belfast East, Belfast West, Belfast Fortwilliam and Newtownabbey, Past District Governors Wes Armstrong, Gay Berkery, Ray Cosgrove and Paul Hutchinson, Belfast Inner Wheel President Rosie Clements, District Rotaract Representative Laura Garland and District Secretary Niamh Mulholland.